muregii/codeKenya/codeKenya S2/Day 8/homework8.md

 - By the end of this assignment, You will be 16/75 into the blind 75 challenge.
 Let's goooo🚀🚀
 - If you haven't done 16 questions and pushed to github by Sunday 11:59pm, July 20th, you will not be allowed to progress to week 4.
 Doing this will benefit us both by saving time.
-- It will also be tougher for you to continue with more data structures if you haven't done the basics